• Blog

 This illustrates how the process quickly becomes inefficient for longer or more complex sequences.
 However, technological advancements have made this process easier with the likes of Rotobrush, an AI-powered tool from After Effects that allows you to select a single area of a subject, and then After Effects should automatically highlight the entire subject—but the results are not always that great.

-This is where the use of a green screen becomes pivotal.
+This is where a DIY green screen equipment becomes pivotal.
 Instead of tediously keyframing and tracing an actor through every movement, a green screen allows visual effects to use chroma keying.

 Chroma key is a classic VFX technique that removes a specific color from a shot so that another background or element can be inserted.
 You might be thinking of the weather reporter right now.
 Yep, that’s chroma key in use.